ethanbass/chromConverter/README.md

 devtools::install_github("https://github.com/bovee/entab/", subdir = "entab-r")
 ```

-##### ThermoRawFileParser
+###### ThermoRawFileParser

 The Thermo RAW parser works by calling the ThermoRawFileParser on the command line.
 Thus, to parse Thermo RAW files you must first install the [ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser).
 If you are running Linux or Mac OS X, you will also need to install mono, following the instructions provided at the link.
 When you use chromConverter to convert Thermo RAW files for the first time you will be asked to enter the path to the program.

-##### OpenChrom
+###### OpenChrom

 OpenChrom contains a large number of [file parsers](https://lablicate.com/platform/openchrom) which can now be conveniently accessed directly from R. Strangely, configuring OpenChrom for use on the command-line deactivates the graphical user interface (GUI).
 Thus, it is recommended to make a separate copy of OpenChrom, if you'd still like to have access to the GUI.
-Steps for configuring OpenChrom:
+To use the OpenChrom parsers, follow the steps detailed below:

-1) Download OpenChrom from the [website](https://lablicate.com/platform/openchrom/download) and place it into a folder of your choice.
+1) Download OpenChrom from the [website](https://lablicate.com/platform/openchrom/download) and place it into a directory of your choice.
-  2) If you wish to use the GUI, make a separate copy of OpenChrom.
-Otherwise, you can activate the command-line interface on your main OpenChrom installation.
+  2) If you intend to use the GUI in the future, it is recommended to make a separate copy of OpenChrom for command-line use.
-  3) Follow the [instructions](https://github.com/OpenChrom/openchrom/wiki/CLI) here to activate the command-line interface.
-Alternatively, the command-line option can be activated from R by calling `configure_openchrom_parser(cli="true")`.
+  3) Follow the [instructions](https://github.com/OpenChrom/openchrom/wiki/CLI) to activate OpenChrom's command-line interface.
+Alternatively, the command-line option can be activated from R by calling `configure_openchrom_parser(cli="true")` or by calling the openchrom_parser and following the prompts.
   4) Call the `openchrom_parser` from R or `read_chroms` with `parser="openchrom"`.
-The first time you call the parser, it will ask you to provide a path to your installation of OpenChrom.
+The first time you call the parser, it will ask you to provide the path to your installation of OpenChrom.
 The path will then be saved for future use.
-If the command-line interface is disabled, it will also give you the option to automatically activate the command-line.
+If the command-line interface is disabled, the function will give you the option to automatically activate the command-line.

-## Usage
+### Usage

 The workhorse of chromConverter is the `read_chroms` function, which functions as a wrapper around all of the supported parsers.
-To convert files, call `read_chroms`, specifying the `paths` to a directory (or a vector of directories) containing the files you wish to convert and the appropriate file format (`format.in`).
-The supported formats include `chemstation_uv`, `masshunter_dad`, `shimadzu_fid`, `chromeleon_uv`, `thermoraw`, `mzml`, and `waters_arw`.
+To convert files, call `read_chroms`, specifying the `paths` to a directory (or a vector of directories) containing the files you wish to convert and the appropriate file format (`format_in`).
+The supported formats include `chemstation_uv`, `chemstation_csv`, `masshunter_dad`, `shimadzu_fid`, `shimadzu_dad`, `chromeleon_uv`, `thermoraw`, `mzml`, and `waters_arw`.
 For formats where there are multiple parsers available, you can choose between them using the `parser` argument.
 For example, Chemstation and Masshunter files can be parsed using either the Aston or Entab parsers.

 ```
 library(chromConverter)